out1 <- simTrialData(

 - Efficiency — a variety’s genetic value under the baseline (typically low-input) treatment.

-- Responsiveness (or Tolerance) — a variety’s capacity to genetically respond to the application of a treatment.
+- Responsiveness (or Tolerance) — a variety’s capacity to respond genetically to the application of a treatment.

 plot_randomRegress() visualises the result as a regression scatter plot, an efficiency–responsiveness quadrant plot, or a G-matrix heatmap.